forum •Hollow Tune• [one/one]

 Kohen frowned at the thought.
 He'd just have to be okay with it.
 He had to.
 Or he'd make him wish he had been.

-@Dayzed forum
+@Dayzed business

 (i'm not sure if you had anything else to put here so that's why i waited for a few days, just in case yanno? i hope you don't mind me posting again! if you wanted to add anything else i can delete my reply and repost)